 Client Services Assistant | The Conservation Center

 The Conservation Center is soliciting applicants to join the company’s Sales Department as a Client Services Assistant.
 This role will function in a support capacity to the current Client Services team.
-Ideally, the Client Services Assistant will take on additional responsibilities and transition into a Client Services Representative after successful training is completed over a course of three to six months.
+Ideally, the Client Services Assistant will take on additional responsibilities and transition into a Client Services Representative role after successful training is completed over a course of three to six months.

 - Promptly answer telephone and email inquiries.